keepitreal/capsize/README.md

     $ tsd update -so
     ```

 3. Open the repository in an IDE like Visual Studio or WebStorm and ensure that the TypeScript files compile to JavaScript.
 If you are using a text editor (like Sublime Text) or an IDE that doesn't have TypeScript support, you can compile your TypeScript with a Grunt task we've included.
 You'll just need to remember to include any new TypeScript files you add into the task in Gruntfile.js.
 To compile, run:

     ```
-    $ grunt tscompile
+    $ grunt tscompile     # only run if your IDE or text editor doesn't have watched TypeScript compilation
     ```

 4. Ensure that you have a MongoDB server running on port 27017.